 It was built between 1940 and 1958 and is a monument intended to commemorate all those who died of both sides during the Spanish Civil War.
 About 40,000 soldiers are buried here.
 However, because Franco was the one who ordered its construction, and because he has his tomb close to the high altar in the Basilica, the complex is inevitably associated with the Dictator’s regime.
 Then there is controversy regarding the labour used in its building.
 Some say it was built by the forced labour of prisoners of war.
 Others say the work was carried by criminals on parole who were working to reduce their sentence.
 Suffice to say that it became such a political hot-potato that in the late 2000’s, the place was closed to the public.
 Even now, security is tight with outer-clothing and pocket contents having to go through an X-ray scanner.

+From several miles away the huge cross is visible.
 It stands on top of a cliff, approximately 4500 feet above sea level.
 The cross itself is nearly 500 feet high and the arms have a span of 154 feet.
 Around its base are four colossal sculptures of the four evangelists.

 There is a funicular which carries visitors up to the cliff top alongside the cross but today, it was closed.
 The view from the top must be superb.

 My next stop was at the Royal Palace of San Lorenzo.
 It was King Philip II who ordered the palace to be built in 1557 to commemorate the Spanish victory over the French at the Battle of St. Quentin.

 I was here some years ago so for today I settled for a view from the outside and a walk through the gardens.

 Camping Santa Elena is a useful stop-over site because it’s very close to the motorway.
-I’ve stopped here several times and a review of the site can be found in some previous years blogs.
+I’ve stopped there several times and a review of the site can be found in some previous years blogs.
 This time, I hadn’t unhitched, so getting ready to leave was quicker than usual.
-I followed the A4 all the way to Cordoba and beyond then took a cross country route for 50 miles to arrive at Olvera – having taken the rain with me.
+I followed the A4 all the way to Cordoba and beyond then took a cross-country route for 50 miles to arrive at Olvera – having taken the rain with me.
 Camping Pueblo Blanco at Olvera is a large site situated on a hill, about a couple of miles from the town, which stands on another hill across a valley.
 Roads within the site are well surfaced and lit during darkness, as is the approach from the main road.
 Every pitch has been levelled and each pitch has a capped grey water drain.
 Water taps and electric bollards are within easy reach of each pitch.
 Shower and toilet blocks are clean and well maintained.
-ACSI cards are accepted out of season.
+ACSI cards are accepted out of season with a night’s fee being €17.
 Wifi connection is available but at an extra cost.

-Once I’d got settled, I texted forum-friend, Jim who is already at El Pino.
+Once I’d got settled, I texted forum-friend, Jim who was already at El Pino.
 As I’m likely to arrive there earlier than planned, I wanted to know if my usual pitch was empty!
 Apparently, they too were having a rainy day.

-This is more like it! ……………A clear sky at last bringing the promise of a good day.
+This is more like it! ……………A clear sky, at last, bringing the promise of a good day.

 When I saw a couple of tour company’s people wagons getting ready for the journey back to the top, I took the opportunity to keep in convoy with him.
 Back in the town, I was lucky to find a parking place close to the town gate.

 When the Romans came to Iberia they built two towns in this area.
 One they called Arunda and its near neighbour was Acinipo.
 Acinipo was much the more important.
 Its trading influence grew so much that it was authorized to mint its own currency.
 It also had a theatre which would seat around 2000 people.
 But with the gradual retreat of the Romans, the two towns declined.
-Acinipo virtually disappeared where as Arunda continued to flourish.
+Acinipo virtually disappeared whereas Arunda continued to flourish.
 Then along came the Moors and rebuilt Ronda surrounding it with a protective wall, making the place their own, complete with public bathhouses.